-PAYMENT E PAYMENT EXPERIENCED CLASSES/ CRITERIA As for facilities, which have an original term of more than one year As for facilities that have an original term of one year or less 2- SPECIAL MENTION A facility in this class is currently protected and may not be past due but it exhibits potential weaknesses that, if not corrected in a timely manner, may adversely affect repayment by the counterparty at a future date, and warrant close attention by the Bank.
+PAYMENT EXPERIENCED CLASSES/ CRITERIA As for facilities, which have an original term of more than one year less 2- SPECIAL MENTION A facility in this class is currently protected and may not be past due but it exhibits potential weaknesses that, if not corrected in a timely manner, may adversely affect repayment by the counterparty at a future date, and warrant close attention by the Bank.
 Examples of such weaknesses include, but are not limited to a declining trend in the operations of the counterparty or in its financial position, adverse economic and market conditions that all might affect its profitability and its future repayment capacity, or deteriorating conditions on the collateral.
 This class has clearly its own rational and should not be used as a compromise between Normal and Substandard.
 When any facility is past due from 30 days to 89 days.
 When interest payments for 30 to 89 days have been capitalized, refinanced, or rolled over into a new facility.
 When any facility is past due for maximum 30 days.
 When interest payments for maximum 30 days have been capitalized, refinanced, or rolled over into a new facility.
 In case of overdrafts, excess of the approval limit is for maximum 30 days, or the current account has been inactive for maximum 30 days, or the net inflows on the current account have not been enough to cover capitalized interests for maximum 30 days.